The Virginian-Pilot: Offices and corporate

 The paper's offices are shared with its sister paper, the Daily Press and are located at 703 Mariners Row, Newport News, VA 23606.
 It is in the City Center at Oyster Point complex.
 Both papers are owned by Tribune Publishing.

 Beginning circa 1937, the headquarters were in Norfolk.
 In 2020, the newspaper moved, as Monument Companies bought the Norfolk complex for $9,500,000.
 This complex became Pilot Place, an apartment complex.
 The new headquarters in Newport News was already the offices of the Daily Press, which was the lessee.

-Prices

-Since December 2014, the Pilots single copy prices are: $1 Daily, $2.50 Sunday/Thanksgiving Day.

 Sale to Tribune Publishing

 On May 29, 2018, The Virginian-Pilot was purchased by Chicago-based media conglomerate Tribune Publishing, formerly known as Tronc, for a cash price of $34 million.
 The deal included the Pilot and all of its "outstanding interests" — including its subsidiary publications, the paper's Norfolk headquarters and its printing plant in Virginia Beach.